 Prowler drivers in the area would respond by recording the facts and deter the perpetrators by show of numbers until the suspect(s) surrendered or fled the scene.
 The police would also be notified in real time via the onboard communications system, thus creating a powerful team between law enforcement and the Prowler Network.

 The goal of these ‘Knight Riders’ would not be to dispense justice or to interfere with police business, but to take an assertive role in the protection and assistance of citizens in need, stepping out of the role of the passive bystander.
 The impact of trained citizens taking an active role in the protection of the oppressed would be immeasurable and far-reaching, both politically and in social media.

 Any citizen who buys a Prowler would follow a training course and become part of the network.
 All reports would be created automatically (date & hour of the act, location, name of witness, videos, pictures, audio, and any statements from witnesses or Prowler operators).
 The authorities would have the support they needed to respond to complaints thoroughly and to ensure offenders are prosecuted.

 The Prowler is primary meant to deter individuals from committing atrocities against other people.
 The network is a statement that society will no longer tolerate violence against its men & women.
 Unfortunately, crimes happen every day, and the presence of an active network of courageous riders who do care could make a big difference.
 The Prowler network could also extend to everyone interested in joining (even if they don’t ride) by taking part of the Prowler Wireless Mesh Network.

-I would like to thank Abhishek Roy, who created the images for the Prowler concept.
+The Prowler concept was imagined in July 2016 by Charles Bombardier and designed by Abhishek Roy, who created the images for the Prowler concept.
 Abhishek is the owner of Lunatic Koncepts, a design business installed in India.
 Abhishek’s team also created the VR-controlled Antro and the Subrocket racing car.